Before we get into the list of the best pop up campers…let me tell you a quick story. It’s about a tent and an RV that were madly in love.

 Here’s the video tour.

-For families with a lot of toys.
+The best pop up camper for families with a lot of toys.

 It’s got a front cargo area where you can haul anything from a few mountain bikes to a few dirt bikes.
 But don’t worry, that extra cargo space doesn’t mean you’ve got less space inside.

-Here’s the expertly explained video tour.
+Here’s the comprehensive video tour.

 Not your Grandma’s pop-up camper.